oxytanet/proxyta.net/README.md

 ## Go to Dev from Prod and vice versa

-Just launch `docker-compose down` in the old folder and follow the README in the new
+Just launch `docker-compose down` in the old folder and follow the README in the new.
+You don't even need to touch your other services.